What is Renpenning Syndrome 1?

 What are the main symptoms of Renpenning Syndrome 1?

 Unique facial features are one of the main symptoms of the syndrome.
-These features include a short stature, small head, long and narrow face, a long and bulbous nose, a short philtrum and ears that are cup shaped.
+These features include a short stature, a small head, a long and narrow face, a long and bulbous nose, a short philtrum, and ears that are cup-shaped.

 Underdeveloped testes are also a common symptom that presents with the disease.